ivanursul/ivanursul/articles/java/lists.md

 ### <a href="#list-interface" name="list-interface"><i class="fa fa-link anchor" aria-hidden="true"></i></a> List Interface

+**Welcome** to the blog about *List* Interface.
+There will be words about what *List* represents, as well as its implementations such as *Vector and Stack* with accent to the *ArrayList and LinkedList*.
+I hope you enjoy content and gain some new experience.

 The Java List Interface represents a collection of elements.
 What is *characteristic* about List is that same element can occur more than once, also elements in a List have an insertion order and they can be iterated in that order.

 ### <a href="#implementation" name="implementation"><i class="fa fa-link anchor" aria-hidden="true"></i></a> Implementation